ratwolfzero/hopalong_python/README.md

 - The second pass generates the sequence of trajectory points and maps them directly to image pixel coordinates representing the attractor hit pattern information (where the pixel value is > 0).
 Only this information is updated and stored in an image array initialized with zero values.

-This is the general basic principle, and the handling or interpretation of ptxels with multiple hits is briefly explained in the 'Features' section
+This is the general basic principle, and the handling or interpretation of ptxels with multiple hits is briefly explained in the 'Features' section.
+Brief explanations regarding benefits of two-pass aproach can be found in the "Performance Optimization" section.

 ## Requirements